Nickhill2380/tech-blog/README.md

 ## Usage

-Please see attached screenhot and link to the heroku site.
+Please see attached screenhot and link to the heroku site, https://tech-blog2380.herokuapp.com/